Diegoalru/Forecastify/Readme.md

 - Retrofit for making HTTP requests to the OpenWeather API.
 - GSON for processing JSON responses.
 - Google Maps API for displaying the location on a map.
+- Google Places API for fetching the location name.

 This project has been created as part of a learning exercise for mobile app development using Kotlin and the OpenWeather API.